indiarising/hackathon/README.md

 ###Requirements

 - You can build either a mobile or a web application.
 There are no restrictions on the platform you can build.
-All we care about that whatever you build has the potential to have mass appeal.
+All we care about is that whatever you build works, is easy to use and has the potential to have mass appeal.

 The primary functional requirements for the app include
 - **Planning a spot fix** | Any person who is interested to do a spot fix should be able to upload a photo, location and description of the spot along with a planned date she or he intends to fix it on.